-- 12. Identifiers We do not use unique identifiers for health information, as they are not needed to carry out Treasury's functions - 13.
-Anonymity We allow people to stay anonymous if it is lawful and practical for them to do so - Transborder We do not usually transfer health information outside of New South Wales - 15.
-Linkage We do not currently use a health records linkage system and do not anticipate using one in the future.
+(d) it is for the management of health services, training, research or to find a missing person; or (a) it is for low enforcement or investigative surpasses Other 12. (e) it is for law enforcement or investigative purposes.
+Identifiers - We do not use unique identifiers for health information, as they are not needed to carry out Treasury's functions 13.
+Anonymity - We allow people to stay anonymous if it is lawful and practical for them to do so 14.
+Transborder - We do not usually transfer healt South Wales Transborder - We do not usually transfer health information outside of New South Wales 15.
+Linkage - We do not currently use a health records linkage system and do not anticipate using one in the future.
 But if we were to use one in the future, we would not do so without people's consent.

-3.1.1 Collecting personal or health information (IPPs 1-4 and HPPs 1-4)
+Collecting personal or health information (IPPs 1-4 and HPPs 1-4)